Use these helpful travel resources for vacation inspiration, trip preparation and useful tips while traveling at home and abroad.

 A day of tranquil beauty awaits at Lake Sevan - your reward for an early start to the day.
 You'll see first-hand why it is deserving of its nickname 'The Blue Pearl of Armenia' as you bask in the peninsula's breathtaking scenery.
 Stop in the lakeside village of Noratus, with its impressive collection of Armenian cross-stones, then head to Yeghegnadzor spectacularly surrounded by the Zangezur Mountains.
 You'll savour a homemade lunch of local specialties before enjoying a quick photo stop in Karahunge, known as 'Armenia's Stonehenge'.
 Tonight you'll enjoy dinner at your hotel in Goris.

 Contemplate Yerevan's contrasting ancient culture and vibrant modern vibe as you delve into the city's history that spans over 2,800 years.
 Your sightseeing tour will start in Republic Square and continue to the Cascade Complex, home to the Gafesjian Centre which houses some of Armenia's most important works of art.
-Take the Great Cascade to Victory Park for incredible views of the heart of the city.
+Take the Great Cascade to Victory Park for incredible views of the heart of the city before visiting the moving Armenian Genocide Memorial, dedicated to the memory of over a million Armenians who perished in the first genocide of the 20th century.
 The rest of the day is free to explore the city your way.
 Consider spending your afternoon on an Optional Experience to visit the Ruins of Zvartnots, or perhaps enjoy dinner in the former home of a famous Armenian painter.

 After a whirlwind journey to two lands with dramatic pasts and vibrant multi-cultural legacies, it's time to say a fond farewell to new friends and prepare for your journey home.
-A transfer will take you to the airport for your return flight.
+Find out more about your free airport transfer at trafalgar.com/freetransfers.

 Trip not yet reviewed